Development environment

 You can also configure your dev environment by hand.
 This gives you full control over every setting.

-Getting to the settings
+Getting to manual configuration settings

 There are a few ways to reach the manual configuration page:

-- After assisted setup: Once you've applied the agent's suggestions (or if your environment is already configured), a Manual setup button appears in the Development Environment section of Project Settings.
+- After assisted setup: Once you've applied the agent's suggestions (or if your environment is already configured), a Manual Setup button appears in the Development Environment section of Project Settings.

 - Older projects: Projects created before Assisted Environment Setup was available may show a Configure button in the Development Environment section of Project Settings, which links directly to manual configuration.